Conjunction (astronomy): Average interval between conjunctions

 The interval between two conjunctions involving the same two planets is not constant, but the average interval between two similar conjunctions can be calculated from the periods of the planets.
-The "speed" at which a planet goes around the sun, in terms of revolutions per time, is given by the inverse of its period, and the speed difference between two planets is the difference between these.
+The "speed" at which a planet goes around the Sun, in terms of revolutions per time, is given by the inverse of its period, and the speed difference between two planets is the difference between these.
 For conjunctions of two planets beyond the orbit of Earth, the average time interval between two conjunctions is the time it takes for 360° to be covered by that speed difference, so the average interval is:

 This does not apply of course to the intervals between the individual conjunctions of a triple conjunction.

 Conjunctions between a planet inside the orbit of Earth (Venus or Mercury) and a planet outside are a bit more complicated.
-As the outer planet swings around from being in opposition to the sun to being east of the sun, then in superior conjunction with the sun, then west of the sun, and back to opposition, it will be in conjunction with Venus or Mercury an odd number of times.
-So the average interval between, say, the first conjunction of one set and the first of the next set will be equal to the average interval between its oppositions with the sun.
-As for conjunctions between Mercury and Venus, each time Venus goes from maximum elongation to the east of the sun to maximum elongation west of the sun and then back to east of the sun, an even number of conjunctions with Mercury take place.
-The average interval between corresponding conjunctions (for example the first of one set and the first of the next) is 1.599 years, based on the orbital speeds of Venus and Earth.
+As the outer planet swings around from being in opposition to the Sun to being east of the Sun, then in superior conjunction with the Sun, then west of the Sun, and back to opposition, it will be in conjunction with Venus or Mercury an odd number of times.
+So the average interval between, say, the first conjunction of one set and the first of the next set will be equal to the average interval between its oppositions with the Sun.
+Conjunctions between Mercury and Mars are usually triple, and those between Mercury and planets beyond Mars may also be.
+Conjunctions between Venus and the planets beyond Earth may be single or triple.